FETS Benchmark: Foundation Models Enable Scalable and Generalizable Energy Time Series Forecasting: Conclusion

-Given the rapid pace of development in this field, with continuously emerging novel TSFM models, ongoing evaluation remains essential; while this study builds on the most recent approaches available at the time, future work should continue to incorporate and assess newly developed models.
+Given the rapid pace of development in this field, ongoing evaluation and further development remains essential: while this study builds on the most recent approaches available at the time, future work should continue to assess newly emerging TSFMs.